 Areas open to investment in this sector include

 Mining – This entails setting up a company that will deploy relevant equipment to extract these solid minerals such as gold, lime stone, zinc etc from the soil and refining these resources for sale in the local and export market.

 Transport Services – Providing transport and logistics services specifically to the solid minerals sector.
 Your transport company will provide haulage services to lift the solid minerals or metals from the mining sites to the factories where they will be processed.

-Equipment Rental - You rent mining equipment such as caterpillar, churn drill, steel pump engine, conveyor bridge, etc. Due to the high cost of these equipment, most miners prefer to hire them for their operations.
-A big business opportunitiyy thus exist here for an entreperenuer who has the resources to invest in equuipment leasing business to the mining sector.
+Equipment Rental – You rent mining equipment such as caterpillar, churn drill, steel pump engine, conveyor bridge, etc. Due to the high cost of these equipment, most miners prefer to hire them for their operations.
+A big business opportunity thus exist here for an entrepreneur who has the resources to invest in equipment leasing business to the mining sector.